jeysonj2/laravel-base-proyect/DEPLOYMENT.md

 > **IMPORTANT:**
 >
 > - Leave the `APP_KEY` and `JWT_SECRET` fields empty as they will be automatically generated during the container startup process and saved to your local `.env` file.
-> - If you leave `ADMIN_PASSWORD` empty, a secure random password will be generated during deployment and displayed in the container logs.
+> - If you leave `SUPER_ADMIN_PASSWORD` empty, a secure random password will be generated during deployment and displayed in the container logs.

 ### 3. Build and Start the Containers